In this article, we are going to discuss Trekking in Nepal in February.

-Walking toward you will walk through beautiful pine forest, the Dudh Koshi, and several local sherpa settlements.
+Walking toward you will walk through a beautiful pine forest, the Dudh Koshi, and several local Sherpa settlements.
 At Namche, you can also choose to visit the Sagarmatha National Park.

 After you start your trek to Tengboche, you will start to see the beautiful mountains, Lhotse, Mt.
 Everest, Ama Dablam, Nuptse, and Thamserku.
 These will keep you mesmerized.

 Indeed, this a short trek, yet it is something that will give you a general idea of what you are getting closer to in case you wish to reach the Everest Base Camp.

 - View of several Chortens and the Sagarmatha National Park with various species of wild birds and animals

 - View of the mighty Mt.
 Everest, Lhotse, Thamserku, Ama Dablam, and other several snow-capped Himalayan peaks.